-Property element Urban Utilities Water Usage and Bulk Water Usage Charges Sewage Disposal Charge Water Service Charge Sewerage Service Charge Units within the property No charges directly from us.
-The parent account may allocate the total charges to individual units within the property based on its own methodology.
-Parent Based on the total water usage measured at head meter(s).
+Property element Urban Utilities Water Usage and Bulk Water Usage Charges Sewage Disposal Charge Water Service Charge Sewerage Service Charge the property The parent account individual units w methodology. - - Parent account Based on the total water usage measured at head meter(s).
 Based on the total water usage measured at head meter and the derived discharge factor for the property.
-Based on the non-residential Water Service charge and the number and size of the meter(s) connecting the property to our network Based on the non-residential Sewerage Service charge, derived discharge factor for the property and the number and size of the meter(s) connecting the property to our network.
+Based on the non- residential Water Service charge and the number and size of the meter(s) connecting the property to our network Based on the non- residential Sewerage Service charge, derived discharge factor for the property and the number and size of the meter(s) connecting the property to our network.